Poeschl/pixelflut-infrastructure/README.md

 # pixelflut-infrastructure

 A docker-setup with pixelflut server (shoreline), VNC-relay and monitoring of the game.

-With this tool you can start an pixelflut server, acting as VCN-Server.
+With this tool you can start an pixelflut server, acting as VNC-Server.
 The game and server are monitored with prometheus and grafana.
 A VNC-Relay/Multiplexer is provided to take the load of all the people watching the game from the pixelflut server.